GeoscienceAustralia/ptha/propagation/SWALS/examples/dispersive/potential_solution_nonsymmetric/README.md

 # Non-symmetric potential flow: analytical solution vs dispersive solver

-Compares the dispersive solver with a **non-symmetric** (elliptical) potential flow solution.
+Compares the dispersive solver with a **non-symmetric** potential flow solution.
 This is a variation of the radially symmetric case in [../potential_solution](../potential_solution).
 Here the initial displacement has different scales in the x and y directions (elliptical Gaussian plus asymmetric oscillations).

 One of the tests uses a single grid, and the other uses a nested grid with non-symmetric placement.